-Aug ı ust 31, 2019 August 31, 2018 May 31, 2019 Beginning and ending balance \$ 180,000 \$ 180,000 \$ 180,000
+November 30, 2019 November 30, 2018 May 31, 2019

+Beginning and ending balance \$ 180,000 \$ 180,000

 Management has determined that the goodwill underlies the cash inflows generated by all of the Company's reportable operating segments due to the synergies derived from the Cybernet Finder business combination completed in 2010.
 The smallest group of long-lived assets that generate cash inflows independently of other long-lived assets is the goodwill and property and equipment collectively.
 Management therefore considers that the Company has one CGU for the purpose of impairment testing.
 The recoverable amount of the CGU is determined on the basis of value in use.
 Management has used of period of two years of cash flow projections, incorporating past experience.
 A reasonably possible change in the discount rate or the cash flows projected (which are the assumptions used) would not cause an impairment loss to be recognized.